 April 26, 2018: Remote work and staff digital literacy

 As 2019 progressed we became more and more convinced that governments would begin to mandate remote work as a way to curb carbon emissions in their fight against climate change.
-As a result it was our belief that designing a flexible and remote work workplace would become a business imperative in this decade.
+As a result, it was our belief that designing a flexible and remote work workplace would become a business imperative in this decade.
 In order to ensure that the guidance we were providing businesses was in line with the latest thinking around remote team management, I enrolled in a Cornell University Certification programme entitled Leading Virtual Teams and received my Certification for this in October of 2019.

 This was all in perpetration for what we believed was to come as governments attempted to mitigate against climate change.
 Never did we imagine that the arrival of mandated remote working would happen the way it did and so quickly.
-The strategy of mandating remote work as as a way to curb the spread of the virus is very much still in play.
-In fact as recently as a few days ago, some countries experiencing a second wave of infections, were again mandating remote work.
+The strategy of mandating remote work as a way to curb the spread of the virus is very much still in play.
+In fact, as recently as a few days ago, some countries experiencing a second wave of infections were again mandating remote work.
 See the example below from France:

 So here we are.

-Of course the climate crisis has not abated one bit while we have been focusing on keeping populations safe from the virus.
-In fact as this data shows we are woefully behind in what we need to do to avoid a global catastrophe.
+Of course, the climate crisis has not abated one bit while we have been focusing on keeping populations safe from the virus.
+In fact, as this data shows we are woefully behind in what we need to do to avoid a global catastrophe.
 The need to reverse this situation grows in urgency every passing day.

-There have been some sliver linings from the lockdowns that have disrupted the economy so intensely.
+There have been some silver linings from the lockdowns that have disrupted the economy so intensely.
 For example, we have able to see, very graphically, what happens to emissions produced by daily work commutes when these no longer happen.
 Satellites tracking Nitrogen Dioxide concentrations immediately saw changes in NO2 levels in many cities around the world.
 Here are a few examples.

 The US east coast:

 This data inspired researches to take a careful look at what impact lockdowns were having on global carbon emissions.
-This study, for example was published in May of this year.
+This study, for example, was published in May of this year.

-From the above we now know that there is a way to immediately cut a large portion of transportation emissions and more importantly that we have the technology and the know-how to do this.
+From the above, we now know that there is a way to immediately cut a large portion of transportation emissions and more importantly that we have the technology and the know-how to do this.
 There is no question that as we now build back that these insights will inform climate legislation going forward.